Background for the Humanities (5)

 Introduction to Chinese Culture and Life (5)

 Students learn about various aspects of Chinese traditional and modern culture.
 Key features of Chinese culture such as history, philosophy, nationalities, arts and language will be incorporated.
 Also includes integration of other well-known cultural aspects such as martial arts, foods and traditional medicine.
 Students will understand primary differences between Chinese core culture and Western culture.
 Students discuss the role of traditional culture in the current economic development of China.
 RECOMMEND: College-level reading.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities/fine arts/English requirement for AA degree.
+Satisfies a humanities/fine arts/English requirement.

 Introduction to the Study of Gender in the Humanities (5)